UCTRONICS/Smart-Robot-Car-Arduino/README.md

 # K0069
 ## www.amazon.com/dp/B076MB5VH8
+## Mainly work:
+- After power on, it will come in automatic avoidance obstacle mode.

 # K0070
 ## www.amazon.com/dp/B076M7JM8R
 ## Mainly work:
 - After power on, it will come in automatic avoidance obstacle mode.
 - At the same time, you also can control it by IR controller and bluetooth controller.